Interview answer drill

 HighEasyHtml

 Semantic HTML elements expose content roles like navigation, article, main content, and supporting sections.
-They improve accessibility landmarks, SEO structure, and teammate readability, and the common mistake is replacing them all with generic div soup.
+They improve accessibility landmarks, SEO structure, and teammate readability, and the common mistake is replacing them all with generic div soup instead of choosing landmarks, headings, and standalone content boundaries deliberately.

 The Core Idea